 That doesn’t mean a male won’t ever engage in these kinds of behaviors (or vice versa), but it may suggest that they aren’t typical for a specific sex.

 Visit the Pros

 As you can see, it can be tough to tell the difference between a male and a female parakeet if you aren’t familiar with the species.
 Since keeping birds as pets is still an uncommon practice, it’s unlikely that anyone around you will qualify as an expert.

 So, your best bet would be visiting an experienced breeder who can properly sex your bird.
 Before buying from them, however, you should make sure they are a reliable source selling their birds responsibly and providing for their basic needs.

-If possible, meet both of their parents to see how healthy they are to judge how well the breeder is taking care of them before deciding how to proceed or what kind of plan they may have in place for any offspring they produce.
+If possible, meet both of their parents to see how healthy they are.
+This will allow you to judge how well the breeder is taking care of them before deciding how to proceed or what kind of plan they may have in place for any offspring they produce.

 It can also help to speak with other clients who have purchased from the same breeder or similar breeders.
 Breeding practices can differ between sellers, so it is in your best interest to make sure you’re dealing with someone reputable.